ritesh-sinha29/HackIndia-Re-Skill/README.md

 ## 💡 Our Solution

-**Clario** is an AI-powered platform that guides students with clear career roadmaps and essential tools, aligning with:
+**ReSkill** is an AI-powered platform that guides students with clear career roadmaps and essential tools, aligning with:
 - **UN SDG 4**: Quality Education
 - **UN SDG 8**: Decent Work & Economic Growth